zyqhpz/utem-sem1/README.md

-Coding for BITP1113 course in C++
+Group Project code for BITP1113 course in C++.

-This is a code for my studies at UTeM.